metasepi/metasepi-website/about.md

 ## What is Metasepi?

-Challenge spawning a free software Unix-like operating system written with type system.
+Challenge to create a free software Unix-like operating system written with type system.

 ![](img/metasepi_logo_beta2.jpg)